 - Add carrots, peppers, mango, beets, and a healthy handful each cilantro and mint (and any other desired fillings).
 Fold bottom over the fillings, then gently roll over once and fold in the side to seal, then roll until completely sealed.
 Place on a serving plate and top with a room temperature damp towel to keep fresh.

-- Repeat process until all toppings are used - about 7 or 8.
+- Repeat process until all toppings are used – about 7 or 8 (amount as original recipe is written // adjust if altering batch size).
 Serve with dipping sauce and sriracha, if desired.

 - Store leftovers covered in the fridge for up to a couple days, though best when fresh.

-*Nutrition information is a rough estimate for 1 of 8 spring roll with dipping sauce and NO added protein sources (tofu, quinoa or otherwise).
+*Nutrition information is a rough estimate calculated with dipping sauce and NO added protein sources (tofu, quinoa, or otherwise).